Welcome from the Director of Graduate Studies (Taught Degrees)

 Department of Economics

 Communication and information sources

-The University's secure web-based portal that supports teaching and learning is a key mechanism through which we will communicate with you.
+Tabula is the University's secure web-based portal that supports teaching and learning is a key mechanism through which we will communicate with you.
 It is here you will find information on your timetable, assessment marks and feedback, your progress on meeting your Monitoring Points and attending Support and Feedback classes and information on your class tutors and Personal Tutor.

 You can access Tabula both on- and off-campus.
 Further details and instructions are available when you log in to Tabula.

 Moodle is the University's virtual learning environment.
 Every module has a Moodle page where you can log in to view lecture notes, recordings and coursework.

 We have created a webpage with all essential information about your course and to inform you about a wide range of other opportunities that will enhance your student experience and prepare you better for future career.
 This page is personalised and you will need to use your student log-in to browse through the different areas.